ReactTraining/react-workshop/reading/glossary.md

 ## Module

 Modules are just JavaScript files.
 In Node, a `.js` file (module) can be imported into another file with `require()` or `import`.
 A module goes a beyond what has been traditional `.js` files in the past though because modules encapsulate their contents.
 Only the things that are exported can be imported into other files.
 For client-side code, your `.js` files can also be modules if you're using a bundler that bundles your code and re-writes it in ways that make each file's contents encapsulated just like they would have been in Node.
 Webpack and Rollup are examples of client-side bundlers.

-## MVC

-A paradigm for organizing framework code.
-It stands for Model, View, Controller — its three logical categories for framework organization.

 ## Reactive Programming